 5. Expecting lower initial investment.
 The biggest issue could be that most people underestimate just how much investment it will take to succeed with FBA.
 Most gurus paint the picture that all you need is $5K to launch a product, however that's if everything goes perfectly.
 Most sellers admit to failing multiple launches before they succeeded.

 The right amount should be closer to $15K as a start-up cost for FBA.
 In this article, we take a much closer look at why most people fail their FBA business.
+Or, read these 6 real stories of sellers that quit selling on Amazon and why.

 When you consider all the statistics regarding sellers that turn profit and how long they stay profitable in their FBA business.